farmOS/farmOS/docs/guide/logs.md

 ## Other log types

 In addition to the standard log types described above, there are a few other types provided for specific purposes.
+Note that these log types are provided by modules that may not be turned on by default in your farmOS.
+If you do not see these types in your farmOS, turn on the applicable module (or ask you farmOS host to do so for you).

 ### Soil tests